MrNiebieski/LinuxCommandsCompilation/vim.md

 Note that `<tab>` works under this option.

+`O` begin a new line above the curosr and enter insert mode. `o` is below the cursor.

 `%` shortcur for jumping between matching brackets.

 `#` and `*` find previous and next identifier.